Pinching Antenna Systems (PASS) for Cell-Free Communications: Sum Rate Maximization Design for PASS Assisted Cell-Free Systems

 \subsection{Problem Reformulation}

 To tackle the non-convex objective function in problem~\eqref{problem:sum_rate}, the weighted minimum mean square error (WMMSE) method is adopted to transform~\eqref{obj} into a form that are convex in the following AO iterations~\cite{5756489}.
 Let $u_k \in \mathbb{C}$ denote the linear receive equalizer of user $k$, and $q_k > 0$ be the weight associated with the mean-square error (MSE).
-The MSE of user $k$ is
+The MSE of user $k$ is The objective function~\eqref{obj} can be equivalent expressed as Then, problem~\eqref{problem:sum_rate} can be reformulated as The optimal equalizer $u_k$ and weight $q_k$ admit closed-form solutions: